thedrlambda/typed-cmdargs/Readme.md

-# cmdargs
+# typed-cmdargs

 Small library for parsing command line arguments for `git` style tools.

-The strength is really the type safety and architecture it supports.
+The strength is the type safety and architecture it supports.

 ## How to install

 ```
-npm install
+npm install typed-cmdargs
 ```

+## How to use

+For tutorial see my blog post on Medium: [https://medium.com/@thedrlambda/cli-architecture-in-nodejs-852e95773403](https://medium.com/@thedrlambda/cli-architecture-in-nodejs-852e95773403?sk=31950050bc8f1f36597f384527212214)

 ## How to test

 ```
 npm test
 ```

-## How to use

-For tutorial see my blog post on Medium: [LINK]

 ## How to contribute